 Following are the primary characteristics of a blue-chip company or stock.
-In essence, they are popular, less volatile, profitable, highly liquid, having robust fundamentals, well-capitalized, large-cap, amongst the top performer in the industry they operate in, relatively least affected to the economic downturn, stable, safe and offer quality products and services.
+In essence, they are popular, less volatile, profitable, highly liquid, have robust fundamentals, are well-capitalized, large-cap, amongst the top performer in the industry they operate in, relatively least affected by the economic downturn, stable, safe, and offer quality products and services.

 Many also believe that the blue betting disks inspire the term blue chip in the poker game.
 In the game, the blue discs are the most valuable.

 There are several reasons to invest in a blue-chip stock.
 These are:

 Such companies are popular household names with several years of existence.
 They enjoy consistent earnings and have a capable management team and great fundamentals.
 Such factors make them an excellent addition to anyone’s portfolio.